scottzach1/Project-Beans/project_requirement/project-requirement.md

 - Logged data is stored into the on-board SD card
 - Logged data is in a **readable format**
 - Data is logged at regular intervals to both the SD card and the base station to enable the stakeholders to easily analyse any part of the flight both in real time, and post flight
+- Logging occurs frequently enough to enable stakeholders to monitor the flight with precision

 ##### Recoverability
 - A parachute system is implemented to enable the rocket to land safely